-Figure 7: Share of cases litigated, larger and smaller cases, 2001 to 2015
+Figure 7: Share of Cases Litigated, Larger and Smaller Cases, 2001 to 2015

 Note: The figure is based on 38 observations on private damages litigation between 2001 and 2015, following 90 cartel decisions by the Commission.
 Note that there might be multiple parallel proceedings for a single case in various jurisdictions, which are counted as one.
 We recorded no private damages litigation for cases decided in 2015.
 The horizontal black lines represent the averages of the share of larger/ smaller cases litigated, weighted by the number of Commission Decisions on larger/ smaller cases in that year.
 Larger cases are defined as cases, for which the total fines imposed with the Commission Decision exceed the median total fines in the periods until 2005 and from 2006 onwards.
-Source: The authors.
+Source: Based on DG COMP's case repository, research at MLex and PaRR and expert interviews.

-C. Timespan between public and private enforcement
+C. Timespan between Public and Private Enforcement